pascalallen/py-react-kit/README.md

 - Docker + Docker configuration
 - a Python server
+- a Postgres database
+- Adminer as a DB GUI
 - an API built with Flask + GraphQL
+- an ORM built with SQLAlchemy
 - a React client
 - TypeScript
 - Webpack